|Nutrition Facts (per serving)|

 Allow to fry for 8 to 10 minutes, until the chicken turns golden brown and thoroughly cooks.

 If using a pressure fryer, release the pressure according to the manufacturer's directions.
 Then, remove the finished chicken to paper towels or a metal rack to drain.

 Repeat with the remaining 2 pieces of chicken.

-If you can't get your hands on a pressure fryer, you can use a deep fryer; add enough vegetable oil or lard to keep the chicken pieces submerged and set the temperature to 350.
-Fry for 15 to 18 minutes, until golden brown and crispy.
+If you can't get your hands on a pressure fryer, you can use a deep fryer or heavy Dutch oven.
+Add enough vegetable oil or lard to keep the chicken pieces submerged and make sure the temperature reaches 350 F. Fry the chicken in batches for a total cook time of 15 to 18 minutes, or until it turns golden brown and crispy.